xiaoyunyang/isomorphic-router-demo/README.md

 ## TODOs

 - [X] Add `isomorphic-fetch` example to show app grabbing data from an api endpoint whilst in SPA mode.
+- [ ] Add example for redirect with message to the router
 - [ ] Add webpack HMR and React Hot Loader
+- [ ] Add data preloading example
+- [ ] Add redux example